alisonpeard/alisonpeard.github.io/RP_OVERVIEW.md

-Actually, the dataset has $1228$ storms, and $1159$ are assigned a RP less than 1, while $69$ greater than 1.
-So seems approximately correct.
+Actually, our dataset has $1228$ storms, and $1159$ are assigned a RP less than 1, while $69$ greater than 1.